Guo Shengtong: Family background and marriage to Liu Xiu

-In 25, after Liu Xiu proclaimed himself emperor of a restored Han Dynasty (as Emperor Guangwu), Guo was created an imperial consort.
-That year, she bore him his firstborn son, Liu Jiang (劉疆).
+In the year 25, after Liu Xiu proclaimed himself emperor of a restored Han dynasty (as Emperor Guangwu), Guo was created an imperial consort.
+That year, she gave birth to his first son, Liu Jiang (劉疆).
 Her position would not change, even though her uncle Liu Yang was suspected of planning a rebellion and killed in 26.
-(Despite that incident, Emperor Guangwu permitted Liu Yang's son and Consort Guo's cousin Liu De (劉得) to inherit the Principality of Zhen'ding, although he would be demoted to marquess in 37 as part of a major reorganization of noble titles.)
+(Despite that incident, Emperor Guangwu permitted Liu Yang's son and Consort Guo's cousin Liu De (劉得) to inherit the Principality of Zhending, although he would be demoted to marquess in 37 as part of a major reorganization of noble titles.)

-Also in 26, Emperor Guangwu considered creating an empress.
+Also in the year 26, Emperor Guangwu considered creating an empress.
 He favored his first love, Consort Yin.
 However, Consort Yin had not yet had a son by that point, and she declined the empress position and endorsed Consort Guo.
 Emperor Guangwu therefore created Guo empress and her son Prince Jiang crown prince.

 As empress

 Empress Guo would be one of the empresses who would give birth to the most princes in Han history (a status she would eventually share with Yin), as she gave birth to five sons.
 However, as the years went by, Emperor Guangwu continued to favor his first love Consort Yin and not Empress Guo.
 This is even as he favored her brother Guo Kuang (郭況) as an official and promoted him on a number of occasions.
 She continuously complained about her lack of favor, which made Emperor Guangwu angry.
 In 41, he deposed her from her empress position and created Yin empress to replace her.

 Empress Guo did not suffer the fate of other deposed empresses in history, however—imprisonment or death.
 Rather, Emperor Guangwu, who has by that point created his sons only as dukes, promoted her son Liu Fu (劉輔) to Prince of Zhongshan and created her the Princess Dowager of Zhongshan—a title that had not previously been and would not be later used for any mother of an imperial prince whose husband was still alive.